dojo/docs/dojox/gfx/utils.rst

   Serialize the passed surface object to SVG text.

-  **Note:** This function call returns a deferred as serialization is async on some browsers.
+  **Note:** This function call is async on some browsers and returns a deferred object.